bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 Notes:

 * The ssh public key here will allow us to ssh on the remote hosts without having to provide a password.
 * We install only the absolute minimal operating system.
-It is strongly recommended to do the minimal amount of tasks during a kickstart.
+It is strongly recommended to do the minimal amount of tasks during a kickstart as it is way simpler to debug things installing once system is running.
 * Important note: the time zone parameter is very important.
 Choose here the same than the one choose when installing the OS of `odin`.
 If you don’t know the one used, it can be found using: `ll /etc/localtime`
 * Ensure also your keyboard type is correct.
 * For compatibility purpose, this kickstart example does not specify which hard drive disk to use, but only locate first one and use it.
 Tune it later according to your needs.